-Everyone wants higher conversion rates and web design is one thing that can help.
-These web design principles boost email conversion in a snap.
+Everyone wants higher conversion rates and following these web design practices can definitely help.
+Plus, it will for sure boost your email conversion in a snap.

 Let’s Talk Numbers

-Before getting into the web design principles of increasing conversions, it’s important to talk about numbers.
+Before getting into the web design practices of increasing conversions, it’s important to talk about numbers.

 In 2018 alone, over 280 billion emails were sent and received daily worldwide.
 By 2022, it is estimated that this number will exceed 330 billion daily emails.